-Our aim is to recruit young adults (aged 18 – 30 years) in 2014 into this exciting study which will provide new information in the area of meal patterns.
+Our aim is to recruit young Victorian adults (aged 18 - 30 years) in 2015 into this exciting study which will provide new information in the area of meal patterns.

 Meals and meal patterns appear to be important as they may influence overall health status and disease risk, however we know little about how people consume meals during the day or how foods are consumed together.

-All participants will be compensated $25 upon completion of the study.
+All participants will be compensated with a $25 shopping voucher upon completion of the study.

 Participation in this project will involve:

-- We will also ask you to complete a study questionnaire that will take approximately 30 minutes to complete.
+- We will ask you to complete an online survey that will take approximately 30 minutes to complete.
 The questionnaire asks things like "how often you help with food preparation and clean up", "which cooking techniques you are confident using", "which foods you are confident cooking", nutrition knowledge, as well as questions about your neighbourhood.

 The Research team

 This study is being conducted by a research team at the School of Exercise and Nutrition Sciences, Deakin University, Burwood.
-The study is being led by Dr Sarah Mc Naughton, Dr Nicky Ridgers and Prof Tony Worsley.
+The study is being led by Associate Professor Sarah Mc Naughton and Prof Tony Worsley.